📙ACT/Question Types

 Strategy Tip

 Skim each paragraph's opening sentence to map the passage structure.
-Common structures: chronological narrative, claim-then-evidence, problem-solution, compare-contrast.
+Common patterns: claim-then-evidence, chronological narrative, problem-solution, compare-contrast.

 Example Question